 With issues of migration, identity, global movement, and transnationalism on the current political agenda, this is the right time to explore the cultural history of borders and the responses of writers and thinkers, both secular and religious.
 Historical studies of medieval frontiers, which focus on the political and military aspects of borders, can be read alongside recent theories of medieval multiculturalism and national identities to assess the significance of borders and borderlands as social, political, geographical, and literary spaces.

-The aim of this project is to explore the cultural and political implications of borderlands in medieval and early modern Europe, and to set these discussions in the context of modern borders and border anxieties.
-Drawing on a range of disciplinary perspectives including literature, history, and geography, we hope to open up further discussions and debates across other disciplines and time periods
+The aim of our research group is to explore the cultural and political implications of borderlands in medieval and early modern Europe, and to set these discussions in the context of modern borders and border anxieties.
+Drawing on a range of disciplinary perspectives including literature, history, archaeology, geography, languages, and cultural practice, we hope to open up further discussions and debates across other disciplines and time periods.

 The Borders and Borderlands research cluster is affiliated with the Bristol Institute for Migration and Mobility Studies (BIMMS) http://www.bristol.ac.uk/research/institutes/migration-mobility/